Venice Art Biennial showcases RIT's extensive creative community

 Middle top photo by ECC/Federico Vespignani

-RIT faculty featured works in the Venice Art Biennial are: "PastFastForward" by Juan Noguera (top left), "Moko Jumbie" by Vashti Anderson (top center), "Love Without Justice" by Joshua Rashaad McFadden (top right), "Pink Pottery" by Christine Banna (bottom right), "Chasing Tail" by Elizabeth Kronfield (bottom center), and "Terrible Children" by Shanti Thakur (bottom right).
+RIT faculty featured works in the Venice Art Biennial are: "PastFastForward" by Juan Noguera (top left), "Moko Jumbie" by Vashti Anderson (top center), "Love Without Justice" by Joshua Rashaad McFadden (top right), "Pink Pottery" by Christine Banna (bottom left), "Chasing Tail" by Elizabeth Kronfield (bottom center), and "Terrible Children" by Shanti Thakur (bottom right).

 An international exhibition featuring six faculty in RIT’s College of Art and Design marks a unification of makers in sculpture, film, photography, and industrial design while showcasing the college’s breadth of creative disciplines.